 As businesses grow, they often need larger amounts of cash to finance their day-to-day operations.
-These businesses could be profitable but are not able to bridge the cash flow gap between when they pay their obligations and when their commercial customers pay them.
+They find it challenging to bridge the cash flow gap between when they pay their obligations and when their customers pay them.
 This challenge is acute for small businesses as they do not have much buying power over their suppliers, requiring them to pay in less than 30 days, and also lack power over their large customers who can draw out payments over 30 days.
 The difference between the days you need to pay your business bills and the days it takes your customers to pay is known as a working capital funding gap.

 Many small business owners believe these “value-add” services are well worth a fee premium.
 Factoring is typically more expensive than a LOC.
 A 2% discount for an invoice due in 30 days is equal to an annual percentage rate (APR) of 24% (2% X 12 months).

 As for all financing decisions, IT DEPENDS.
 Just because factoring can yield an APR north of 20% does not mean you should immediately discredit the option.
 Take a scenario in which a widget supplier wins a contract to sell its product to a large customer that represents $500,000 in profits.
 In order to fulfill the contract, the supplier needs to invest $50,000 to produce the widgets due in two weeks.
 Are you going to risk losing this account for $10,000 (20% of $50,000) that you would have to pay a factoring company to guarantee a seamless process?
-On the other hand, if the supplier has time and has its financials in order, a LOC may be a more cost-effective option yet does not provide insurance over the customer’s invoices or service the invoices on your behalf.
+On the other hand, if the supplier has time and has its financials in order, a LOC may be a more cost-effective option yet does not provide insurance on the customer’s invoices or service the invoices on your behalf.

 For more capital resources for your small business, continue reading here about other alternatives to a business loan